-(a) Subsection (jj) is amended as follows:
+(a) Subsection (jj)(3) is amended as follows:

-(1) Paragraph (2) is amended by striking the phrase “; and” and inserting a semicolon in its place.

-(2) Paragraph (3) is amended by striking the period and inserting the phrase “; and” in its place.
+(1) The existing text is designated as subparagraph (A).

-(3) A new paragraph (4) is added to read as follows:
+(2) A new subparagraph (B) is added to read as follows:.

-“(4) In Fiscal Year 2027, the Deputy Mayor shall award a grant of $1 million to Capital Factory for the purpose of supporting a technology incubator in the District.”.
+“(B) In Fiscal Year 2027, the Deputy Mayor shall award a grant of $1 million to DC City, LLC for the purpose of supporting an existing technology incubator in the District.”.

 (b) Subsection (kk) is amended to read as follows: